franzpdx/PyFlashCards/README.md

 ## User Experience

-- **Example**: Here's an example of the application's interface.
-The X and Checkmark buttons respond to clicks:
+- **Example**: Here's an example of the application's interface:

+This is the "answer" side of a State Capitol card.
+In the app, the X and Checkmark buttons respond to clicks:

   ![Program Example Image](/doc/pyflashcardspic.png)